holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.4 Role Assignment

 A Lead Link of a Circle may assign people to fill Roles in that Circle and may revoke these assignments at any time, unless these authorities have been limited or delegated.
-Anyone so assigned becomes the ***"Role Lead"*** for that Role, unless otherwise specified by a rule in this Constitution or a relevant Policy.
+Anyone so assigned becomes the ***"Role Lead"*** for that Role, unless otherwise specified by  a relevant Policy.
 A Role may be assigned to multiple people simultaneously.

 #### 1.4.1 Candidates for Assignments

-A Role may only be assigned to a Circle Member of the Circle, or to an external contractor or volunteer who is not a Partner of the Organization but who has agreed to enact the Accountabilities of the Role.
+A Role may only be assigned to a Partner of the Organization, or to an external contractor or volunteer who is not a Partner of the Organization but who has agreed to enact the Accountabilities of the Role.

 #### 1.4.2 Resigning from Roles